pavolvarga/cheatsheets/README.md

-# cheatsheets
+# Cheatsheets
-Collection of personal cheatsheets
+Collection of personal cheatsheets.

+>Disclaimer: Each cheatsheet is from a personal experience and should not be considered as offical in any way.